Your personal and free advice about our rollators and other aids: +49 (0) 8141 317 74 0

 More Items:

-What is a walker worth to me?
-It is not possible for everyone to spend several hundred euros on a good idea from the Internet at once.
+What is a rollator worth to me?
+It is not possible for everyone to spend several hundred euros on an aid from one day to the next.
 Whether a product is worth its price depends on many factors and not least on the user's own wishes and needs.

 Kommentar verfassen